quiltedhills/htfc3-kubejs_patches/README.md

 • Changed default recipe type order in JEI <br/>

 • Changed the Cutting Board recipe to prevent conflicts with pressure plates <br/>
+• Fix Sweet Rolls not any giving Dairy <br/>